Excellent

 Property Inspection

-Our qualified surveyor visits your MK46 property to conduct a thorough visual inspection of all accessible areas.
-The inspection typically takes 1-3 hours depending on property size and complexity, with larger detached homes requiring more time than smaller terraced properties.
-We'll examine the roof, walls, floors, windows, doors, plumbing, and electrical systems, taking photographs of any issues we discover.
-For properties in the Olney area, we pay particular attention to the condition of older construction features.
+Our qualified surveyor visits your MK46 property to carry out a careful visual inspection of all accessible areas.
+The inspection usually takes 1-3 hours, depending on property size and complexity, with larger detached homes taking longer than smaller terraced houses.
+We examine the roof, walls, floors, windows, doors, plumbing and electrical systems, and we take photographs of any issues we find.
+In the Olney area, we pay particular attention to older construction features.

 3